kayleeodom/Sentence-Creation/README.md

     Models:
         For our project we used a pre-trained transformer BERT language model from hugging face.
 It is pre-trained on two datasets; wikipedia and bookcorpus.
-The specific model we chose have multiple variations and we chose bert-base-uncased because it was in english and it wasn't case sensitive. (how it used)
+The specific model we chose have multiple variations and we chose bert-base-uncased because it was in english and it wasn't case sensitive.
+(What is it doing)

         Link to the models Hugging Face entry: https://huggingface.co/bert-base-uncased